DigitalPublishingToolkit/Money-Lab-Reader/docs/1_2-Berardi.md

 insertion of abstraction into the machinery of social life, and consequently it is the replacement of an action (physical and cognitive) with a technical engine.
-From the point of view of cultural history the first part of the 20th century is marked by the emancipation of sign from its referential function: this may be seen as the general trend of late modernity, the prevailing tendency in literature and art as well as in science and in politics.
+From the point of view of cultural history the first part of the 20th century is marked by the emancipation of the sign from its referential function: this may be seen as the general trend of late modernity, the prevailing tendency in literature and art as well as in science and in politics.

-In the second part of the century the monetary sign reclaims its autonomy, and since the Nixon decision, following the process of monetary deregulation, the arbitrary self-definition of monetary dynamics is established: money shifts from referential to self-referential signification.
+In the second part of the century, the monetary sign reclaims its autonomy, and since Nixon's decision, following the process of monetary deregulation, the arbitrary self-definition of monetary dynamics is established: money shifts from referential to self-referential signification.
 This is the condition for the automation